 AIG currently has dedicated teams in the Philippines.
 Its offerings include aviation, casualty, energy, environmental, and property.

 For IT services

 Teletech operated its first offshore call center in the Philippine archipelago back in 2004.
-Since then, it has grown into one of the biggest employers in the BPO industry.
+Since then, it has grown into one of the biggest employers in the local outsourcing scene.

-Convergys may be one of the most recognizable BPO brands in the Philippines.
-It has 18 contact centers in the country and has more than 28,000 employees on its payroll.
+Convergys may be one of the most recognizable customer experience brands in the country.
+It has 18 contact centers across various Philippine regions and has more than 28,000 highly skilled workforce on its payroll.